 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Oil pollution clean-up.
-Workers cleaning up a beach polluted by an oil slick.
-The tanker (at centre left) is spraying water onto the sand.
-The water will wash the oil into a collection trench (from far left to far right) from which it can be sucked into another tanker and taken to a central collection point for proper disposal.
-The oil seen here came from a slick which originated in a spill of about 70,000 tonnes of light crude oil from the oil tanker Sea Empress off the coast of Milford Haven, Wales, in February 1996.
-Photographed at Freshwater West, Wales.
+Team of workers cleaning up a beach polluted by an oil slick.
+At centre left workers deploy a floating boom designed to stop oil slicks from reaching the shoreline.
+At right are two tractors pulling tanks in which the pollutant has been collected.
+This slick originated in a spill of about 70,000 tonnes of light crude oil from the oil tanker Sea Empress off the coast of Milford Haven, Wales, in February 1996.
+Photographed in West Angle Bay, Wales.

 Model release not available.
 Property release not required.